noun cat·a·lyst \ˈka-tə-ləst\

 Dynamic, challenging, and exciting, the day is intended to produce a breakthrough in the leadership capacity of participants - benefiting the students themselves, their respective organizations, and the institutions that they will go on to lead and serve in the future

-The University of Memphis' Catalyst session will take place on February 1, 2020.
-For additional questions, please contact Cheree Copeland Terrell at firstname.lastname@example.org.
+For additional information, please contact Cheree Copeland Terrell at firstname.lastname@example.org.